Celebrating 130 years of advocacy on behalf of New York and New Yorkers.

 Following the success of Adopt-A-Monument, MAS launches its sister program Adopt-A-Mural.
 Together, the programs have raised more than $5 million to conserve and maintain 51 works of public art across all five boroughs.

-Designing the Future of the Fresh Kills Landfill
+Spurring the Creation of Fresh Kills Park

 The Tribute in Light

-In the fall of 2001, MAS brought together a team of artists and designers in partnership with Creative Time to create a memorial to the victims of September 11.
+In the fall of 2001, MAS brings together a team of artists and designers in partnership with Creative Time to create a memorial to the victims of September 11.
 The Tribute in Light debuted on the six month anniversary of the attacks and MAS continued to produce Tribute in Light each September for the next decade.
 In 2011, MAS transferred the project to the newly-opened National September 11 Memorial & Museum, which has continued to present it annually on the anniversary of the attacks.

 MAS Launches the Metropolitan Waterfront Alliance